bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 post_day: 5
 title: The case for Elixir
-ingress: Today I want to give you an intro to the programming language Elixir, some of it features and why you might want to check it out!
+ingress: Today I want to give you an intro to the programming language Elixir, some of its features and why you might want to check it out!
 links:
   - url: https://elixir-lang.org/blog/2013/08/08/elixir-design-goals/
     title: Elixir Design Goals